-In preparing the Local Plan, the Local Planning Authority co-operates with a range of other bodies to ensure a co-ordinated approach in the development of its policies in line with national guidance, in the context of strategic cross-boundary matters.
-These bodies include Essex County Council, the neighbouring districts of Braintree, Tendring, Maldon and Babergh, together with agencies responsible for transport, health and the environment.

-Further information on the duty is provided in Section1 of this Local Plan, which discusses the strategic approach to Local Plan issues across Colchester, Braintree and Tendring.
+- 1.24 In preparing the Local Plan, the Local Planning Authority co-operates with a range of other bodies to ensure a co-ordinated approach in the development of its policies in line with national guidance, in the context of strategic cross-boundary matters.
+These bodies include Essex County Council, the neighbouring districts of Braintree, Tendring, Maldon and Babergh, together with agencies responsible for transport, health and the environment. - 1.25 Further information on the duty is provided in The North Essex Authorities' Shared Strategic Section 1 Plan, which discusses the strategic approach to Local Plan issues across Colchester, Braintree and Tendring.